 - Three Letters of Recommendation: Online Letter of Reference OR PDF Letter of Reference

-NOTE: GRE scores are mailed directly to Dr. Chaney.
+NOTE: GRE scores are mailed directly to Dr. Holler.
 Once reviewed, he brings to Admissions for entering into Datatel and confirmation as ‘official’.
 Score reports are then placed in official file.

 Step 3: Student assumes responsibility to supply all required documentation of requirements listed in Step Two.
 All documentation is submitted to C. Barney (or an assigned Enrollment Advisor).